OpenSees/OpenSeesDocumentation/README.md

 git clone https://github.com/OpenSees/OpenSeesDocumentation.git
 ```

-3. Once sphinx is installed and the repo downloaded, cd to docs folder and build it
+3. Once sphinx is installed and the repo downloaded, type make html to build it

 ```
-cd OpenSeesDocumentation/docs
 make html
 ```